microsoft/cordova-plugin-code-push/README.md

 - __isMandatory__: Flag indicating if the update is mandatory.
 (Boolean)
 - __packageHash__: The hash value of the package.
 (String)
 - __packageSize__: The size of the package, in bytes.
 (Number)
-- __failedApply__: Boolean flag indicating if this update package was previously attempted and the update failed.
+- __failedInstall__: Boolean flag indicating if this update package was previously attempted and the update failed.
 (Boolean).
 If using the rollback feature, this field can protect against going into an infinite bad update/revert loop.
 For an example on how to use the rollbackTimeout parameter to protect against a bad update, see the [notifyApplicationReady() documentation](#codepushnotifyapplicationready).
 - __localPath__: The current, local path of the package.
 (String)
 - __isFirstRun__: Flag indicating if the current application run is the first one after the package was applied.
 (Boolean)

 ### Methods
-- __apply(applySuccess, applyError, rollbackTimeout)__: Applies this package to the application.
+- __install(installSuccess, installError, rollbackTimeout)__: Applies this package to the application.
 The application will be reloaded with this package and on every application launch this package will be loaded.
 If the rollbackTimeout parameter is provided, the application will wait for a `codePush.notifyApplicationReady()` for the given number of milliseconds.
-If `codePush.notifyApplicationReady()` is called before the time period specified by `rollbackTimeout`, the apply operation is considered a success.
+If `codePush.notifyApplicationReady()` is called before the time period specified by `rollbackTimeout`, the install operation is considered a success.
-Otherwise, the apply operation will be marked as failed, and the application is reverted to its previous version.
+Otherwise, the install operation will be marked as failed, and the application is reverted to its previous version.

   #### Example
 	```javascript